kazvee/world-times/README.md

 ## Usage

-Can view the local time for a few selected cities, across the world.
+Can view the local time for a few selected cities across the world.

 ## Acknowledgements